mgrimace/Homelab/README.md

 ### Primary goal

 Create a small, low-power, always-on Plex server, which will use the *arr suite to automate obtaining and organizing media, alongside Overseerr as a front-end to handle requests for media from the family.

-### Secondary goals

-- Virtual ebook library using Calibre
-- Homebridge to make our smart devices connect into Apple Homekit
-- Secondary Pi-Hole for DNS (see this [guide](https://github.com/mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2) for my primary on a Raspberry Pi Zero 2w)
-- Try out various other bots, scripts, etc.
+Various other services will be added as well (e.g., Calibre, Pi-Hole, Home Assistant, etc.)

 ## The hardware